 The Exchange Variation starts after 3.exd5 cxd5 and used to be considered harmless and boring some time ago.

-However, in recent years it was reassessed and now many strong grandmasters use it to play for a win.
+However, in recent years this Caro Kann line was reassessed and now many strong grandmasters use it to play for a win.
 The arising positions often resemble the London System and provide White with chances to obtain a small but stable advantage.

 One of Black’s possible plans would be completing the development and going for a minority attack on the queenside with …b7-b5-b4 in the future.